pluto-lang/pluto/examples/deploy-langserve-to-aws/README.md

 cd my-app
 ```

 Note: The `langchain app new` command depends on `git`, please make sure `git` is installed in your environment.
-If you are using the container environment provided by Pluto, please execute this command `apt-get update && apt-get install -y git` to install `git`:
+If you are using the container environment provided by Pluto, please execute this command `apt-get update && apt-get install -y git` to install `git`.

 #### Write LangServe Application